 |Alma Mater:||North Carolina|

-Judd Lattimore is currently in his third season at Holy Cross as the head men's lacrosse coach in 2017.
+Judd Lattimore is currently in his fourth season at Holy Cross as the head men's lacrosse coach in 2017-18.

 In Lattimore's second season in 2016, the Crusaders qualified for the Patriot League Tournament making it the first time in the 59-year history of the program that the team earned a spot in postseason play.
 The Crusaders’ three Patriot League wins tied the program record which was set in 2015.
 Holy Cross won three straight Patriot League games for the first time in program history.
 The senior class led the Crusaders to their most Patriot League wins during a four-year span in program history.
 The team’s 132 caused turnovers set a school record and the Crusaders’ 8.8 caused turnovers per game ranked sixth nationally.